CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Related Work

 \subsection{Learning-based Methods}

 Learning-based methods \citep{jiang2017automatically,liu2019generating,liu2018neural,loyola2017neural,xu2019commit,huang2025commit} typically employ deep learning techniques, treating CMG as a Neural Machine Translation (NMT) task.
 These methods learn how to generate commit messages by training deep neural network models on massive diff-message datasets collected from GitHub projects.
 CommitGen ~\citep{jiang2017automatically} is an early attempt to use NMT in CMG; it trained a recurrent neural network (RNN) encoder-decoder model using a corpus of diffs and human-written commit messages from the top 1k GitHub projects.
 CoDiSum ~\citep{xu2019commit} uses a multi-layer bidirectional gated recurrent unit (GRU) as its encoder part, which can better learn the representations of code changes.
 Moreover, the copying mechanism is used in the decoder part to mitigate the out-of-vocabulary (OOV) issue.
 PtrGNCMsg ~\citep{liu2019generating} is another NMT approach based on an improved sequence-to-sequence model with the pointer-generator network, which is an adapted version of the attention RNN encoder-decoder model.
 FIRA ~\citep{dong2022fira} first represents the code diffs with fine-grained graphs, which explicitly describe the code edit operations between the old version and the new version, and code tokens at different granularities.
 The hybrid architecture of transformer and GNN is adopted as the backbone of the model.
-FIRA outperforms other learning-based methods and can be considered the current state-of-the-art (SOTA) approach of a single model.
+FIRA outperforms other learning-based methods and can be considered the current SOTA approach of a single model.
+CCT5~\citep{Lin2023CCT5} is a code-diff-oriented pre-trained model built on the T5 architecture, which constructs a large-scale dataset CodeChangeNet and designs five code-change-oriented pre-training tasks to effectively capture the semantic information of code diffs.
 The recently proposed learning-based approach, CCGen~\citep{huang2025commit}, integrates a Transformer-based framework with a pre-trained CodeBERT encoder and introduces a novel method for identifying the ``core change'' in a commit - the most critical code modification.
 Core changes are determined using a CatBoost classifier based on features such as code modification, coupling, and semantics, enabling the model to focus on these core changes to generate more accurate commit messages, particularly for multi-class commits.

 Learning-based methods can automatically learn the terminologies and writing styles of human-written commit messages from retrieved diff–message pairs.
 However, they are highly dependent on the scale and quality of the training dataset, have limited adaptability to other projects whose terminologies and writing styles are not covered in the dataset, and often incur high computational costs.